phact/docling-spark/README.md

 Source values may be public or signed HTTP(S) URLs reachable by the managed service, or local paths available on the Python executor.
 Native object-store URIs such as `s3://...` must be converted to signed HTTP(S) URLs unless the files are first materialized on each executor.
+Treat signed URLs as temporary
+credentials: avoid logging, caching, or persisting the source column, and drop it before writing conversion results.

 ## Execution semantics